vobarian/tfbuilder/README.md

 knowing the resource or data source type (e.g., `aws_s3_bucket`), so you may prefer it even for functions that only create one resource.

-Every resource, data source, etc. in Terraform needs a unique name (address).
-Terraform modules create unique names by prefixing any resources with `module.{module_name}`.
-But Terraform is unaware of any JavaScript functions, so it is up to you to create unique names.
-If you want to use a function more than once, the resources it creates need a prefix to make them unique.
-You could pass a prefix as a parameter.
+Every resource, data source, etc. in Terraform needs a unique address.
+A normal Terraform module can be used multiple times as long as each instance has a unique name because Terraform creates unique addresses for resources in the module by prefixing them with `module.NAME`.

+But Terraform is unaware of any
+JavaScript functions, so if you create resources in a function and want to use that function repeatedly, it's up to you to create unique names.
+You could pass a prefix as a parameter to the function.
+The function would use the prefix in all resource names it generates.
+Another option is to include a unique property of the resource itself in the Terraform name.
+For example, if a function creates AWS S3 buckets, the bucket names are already unique, so the bucket name (stripped of invalid characters) could be used as part of the resource name to make it unique.

 ## Interoperability